 The Oldest Pub in Rotorua |

-To save a few bob we decided to have a kebab rather than maccers.
+To save a few bob we decided to end the day with a kebab rather than maccers.

 Next morning, I was not feeling too good.
 I felt a bit nauseous and put it down to the volcanic atmosphere.
 Then we set off again to Hobbiton and our appointment at 10 am.